Football Words, Phrases, Slang & Terminology Explained

 The 50+1 Rule is a controversial element of the German Football League that states that fans (or “members”) must have majority ownership of a club instead of multi-million-pound investors.
 Although it is regularly cited as an issue in Germany, it is a rule that many English fans have expressed a need for over the past few years, especially regarding Manchester United and the Glazer Family, who have come under significant fire for their perceived mishandling of the club’s affairs.

 Quite a simple football phrase to understand, a 50/50 challenge is when two players on opposite teams compete for control of the ball when no other players are on it.
 This phrase refers to the 50% chance that each player has of winning the challenge.

 Against the Run of Play

-This football phrase is used to refer to goals that are scored by teams that aren’t generally considered to be “in-control” of the match.
-For example, team A might be dominating the start of a game, but if they slip up and concede a goal through a careless pass to team B, this would be considered “against the run of play”.
+This football phrase refers to goals scored by teams that aren’t generally considered to be “in control” of the match.
+For example, team A might dominate at the start of a game, but if they slip up and concede a goal through a careless pass to team B, this would be considered “against the run of play”.

-In a sport where fair play is paramount, “anti-football” is a phrase that’s used when the style of play is aggressive, heavy-handed and generally against the idea of “the beautiful game”.
-A really good example of “anti-football” occurred during the 2022 Qatar World Cup when the Netherlands faced off with Argentina in the quarter finals; During the match, tensions were flaring up until Argentina’s Leandro Paredes kicked the ball into the Dutch dugout, causing a fight to break out on the pitch.
+In a sport where fair play is paramount, “anti-football” is a phrase used when the style of play is aggressive, heavy-handed, and generally against the idea of “the beautiful game”.
+A perfect example of “anti-football” occurred during the 2022 Qatar World Cup when the Netherlands faced off with Argentina in the quarterfinals; During the match, tensions were flaring up until Argentina’s Leandro Paredes kicked the ball into the Dutch dugout, causing a fight to break out on the pitch.